 - Buy Pet Insurance in Advance (if Possible)

-A personal loan can be used for just about anything, including as a pet care loan.
+A personal loan can be used for just about anything, including an emergency loan.

 A personal loan will likely have a lower interest rate than a credit card, and you may be able to qualify and receive funding online.
 Repayment terms typically range from two to seven years depending on the lender.

 Personal loans are typically unsecured, and the interest rate you receive will be based on your credit score and income.
 If you don’t have a good credit score, you may not receive a lower rate than you would on a credit card.

-Here are two lenders that offer personal loans that can be used for covering emergency pet care.
+Here are two of our partners that offer personal loans that can be used for covering emergency pet care.